-Nationally, the average cost that couples pay for a professional wedding photographer is between $800 and $1,000, although pricing can skew lower or much higher depending on a few factors.
+Nationally, wedding photographers cost between $200 and $1,500, although pricing can skew lower or much higher depending on a few factors.

 Long after the vows have been said and the reception hall has been cleaned up, your wedding photos tell the story of your big day and capture the special moments you cherish.
-Finding the perfect wedding photographer may seem overwhelming, but once you understand the basics of cost and contracts it's a fairly simple process.
-We'll break down how you can target a professional wedding photographer who has an aesthetic you love, with a personality you like, at a cost you can afford.
-On one end of the spectrum, wedding photography may involve simply taking amazing photos of the marriage ceremony or your elopement — in which case costs remain relatively low, from $200 to $400.
-Or professional wedding photography can capture everything wedding-related, including wedding showers, engagement parties, getting ready, the ceremony, the wedding reception and beyond, meaning you'll pay an national average cost of $3,000-$5,000 or more.
+Finding the perfect wedding photographer may seem overwhelming, but once you understand the basics of cost and contracts, it's a fairly simple process.

 What's in this cost guide?